-- Web services for communication between the B3 Clearinghouse and (i) the B3 Central Depository (for gold), and (ii) the OTC B3; - Web services, FTP and MQ Series for communication: - between B3's clearinghouses, OTC B3 and the B3 Central Depository, and BCB and participants in the STR (for cash settlement in local currency); and - between B3's clearinghouses, OTC B3 and SELIC, for the movement of collateral. - FTP, sFTP and Connect: Direct, to transferring and accessing files (including public files), made available at B3 website, between participants and (i) B3's clearinghouses, (ii) B3's Central Depository and (iii) OTC B3, as the case may be; - APIs (Application Programming Interface) for operations and consultations by participants with (i) the B3 Clearinghouse and (ii) the OTC B3; - FIX to make information of OTC B3 available, and to capture and update offers, in real time; and - SNA protocol and TCP/IP (Socket), WebServices (SOAP) and API (REST) for sending information for operations in their systems in synchronous transactions with private, redundant, and segregated networks, interconnecting partners, and participants (MPLS), in the system of registration of the Financial Infrastructure Unit.
+- Web services for communication between the B3 Clearinghouse and (i) the B3 Central Depository (for gold), and (ii) the OTC B3; - Web services, FTP and MQ Series for communication: - between B3's clearinghouses, OTC B3 and the B3 Central Depository, and BCB and participants in the STR (for cash settlement in local currency); and - between B3's clearinghouses, OTC B3 and SELIC, for the movement of collateral. - FTP, sFTP and Connect: Direct, to transferring and accessing files (including public files), made available at B3 website, between participants and (i) B3's clearinghouses, (ii) B3's Central Depository, (iii) OTC B3 and (iv) the insurance, open supplementary pension, capitalization, and reinsurance registration system, as the case may be; - APIs (Application Programming Interface) for operations and consultations by participants with (i) the B3 Clearinghouse, (ii) the OTC B3 and (iii) the insurance, open supplementary pension, capitalization, and reinsurance registration system; - FIX to make information of OTC B3 available, and to capture and update offers, in real time; and - SNA protocol and TCP/IP (Socket), WebServices (SOAP) and API (REST) for sending information for operations in their systems in synchronous transactions with private, redundant, and segregated networks, interconnecting partners, and participants (MPLS), in the system of registration of the Financial Infrastructure Unit.